How to Decorate a Mantel {3 Ways}

 Here are some tips for decorating your mantel with plants:

 - Consider the light the area will get.
-This is across the room from a few windows, so any plants on here will get a fair amount of indirect light, but I wouldn’t put any high-needs or difficult plants over here.
+This is across the room from a few windows, so any plants on here will get a fair amount of indirect light.
+But, I wouldn’t put any high-needs or difficult plants over here.

 - Don’t forget to add a drip tray under any plants you plan to water on your mantel!
 You don’t want to damage the wood with any dripping water.